 - Women's Studies

-Catherine Wessinger is the Rev. H. James Yamauchi, S.J.
+Dr. Catherine Wessinger is the Rev. H. James Yamauchi, S.J.
 Professor of the History of Religions at Loyola University New Orleans.
 She is co-director of the Loyola Himalaya Adventure: Summer Study in Dharamsala, India program.
-Her primary research and teaching areas are women in religions, new religious movements, and Tibetan and Indian religions.
+She is director of the Religion and Media Minor.
+Her primary research and teaching areas are women in religions, new religious movements, religion and media, and Tibetan and Indian religions.
 Her articles in journals and chapters in edited books include history of religions and theoretical treatments of women and religion, millennialism, new religious movements, and religion and violence.

 Since 2000 Dr. Wessinger has served as co-general editor of Nova Religio: The Journal of Alternative and Emergent Religions published by University of California Press.